Agriculture

 AS BUILT

-Three Dimensional (3D) detailed as-built laser scanning, which also makes use of the LiDAR technology, is highly applicable to industrial, structural, architectural, civil works, and construction survey.
-It makes use of a stand-alone static high-speed 3D scanner, which has a ranging error of only ±2mm and scan objects up to 330 meters away, even in direct sunlight.
+Three Dimensional (3D) detailed as-built laser scanning, which also makes use of the LiDAR technology, is highly applicable to industrial, structural, architectural, civil works, and construction surveys.
+It makes use of a stand-alone static high-speed 3D scanner (FARO Focus X330, which has a ranging error of only ±2mm and scans objects up to 330 meters away, even in direct sunlight.
 With this capability, large buildings, industrial facilities, bridges, and vast terrains can be surveyed quickly, precisely, and reliably.
 Precision and accuracy increases the confidence level and reduces efforts involved in post processing methods, such as distance measurements, area and volume calculations, analysis and inspection tasks and documentation.
 A virtual reality environment of the scanned object is also produced by rendering the corresponding color of the scanned points from captured orthophotos.

 ROAD DESIGN AND PROFILE